KIRAGU-MWAURA/Introductory-Course-Metagenomics-Data-Analysis-Curriculum/README.md

 ## FEATURE TABLE CONSTRUCTION
 <details>
 <summary>Feature table and feature data summaries</summary>

-- The `feature-table summarize` command output is a visualization file `table.qzv` which contains information on how many sequences are associated with each sample and with each feature also histograms for those distributions and related summary statistics
+- The `feature-table summarize` command outputs a visualization file `table.qzv` which contains information on how many sequences are associated with each sample and with each feature also histograms for those distributions and related summary statistics

-The `feature-table tabulate seqs` command out is a visualization file `rep-seqs.qzv` which contains a mapping of feature IDs to sequences, and provide links to easily BLAST each sequence against the NCBI nt database.
+- The `feature-table tabulate seqs` command outputs a visualization file `rep-seqs.qzv` which contains a mapping of feature IDs to sequences, and provide links to easily BLAST each sequence against the NCBI nt database.

 ```
 qiime feature-table summarize --i-table table.qza --o-visualization table.qzv --m-sample-metadata-file sample-metadata.tsv